wthe22/batchlib/README.rst

 Minified Batchlib
 -----------------
-Minified Batchlib is a stripped down version of Batchlib.
+Minified Batchlib is a stripped down and packed version of Batchlib.

 The differences are:

 * All library functions (only the function) are compiled into the file.
 * No library docs, demo, or tests included.